tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 <strong>Note:</strong>

 You can use <strong>Get-Help New-OMModuleConfiguration</strong> to access the help file for this function.
 If you need to use an alternative OpsMgr RunAs profile to for any member modules, you can also specify the name of the RunAs profile you are going to use with the<strong> –RunAsMPName</strong> and the <strong>–RunAsName</strong> parameter.
-The RunAsMPName parameter is used to specify the internal name of the management pack that defined the RunAs profile, and the RunAsName parameter is used to specify the internal name of the RunAs profile (i.e. if you are creating rules for SQL related classes, you might need to use the default SQL RunAs Profile, in this case, the –RunAsMPName would be “Microsoft.SQLServer.Library” and –RunAsName would be “Microsoft.SQLServer.SQLDefaultAccount”.)
+The RunAsMPName parameter is used to specify the internal name of the management pack that defined the RunAs profile, and the RunAsName parameter is used to specify the internal name of the RunAs profile (i.e. if you are creating rules for SQL related classes, you might need to use the default SQL RunAs Profile, in this case, the –RunAsMPName would be "Microsoft.SQLServer.Library" and –RunAsName would be "Microsoft.SQLServer.SQLDefaultAccount".)

 Since a rule can have multiple data source modules and multiple write action modules, the <strong>New-OMRule</strong> function is expecting the array type of input for data source modules and write action modules.
 This is why even there is only going to be one data source member module or write action member module, we still need to place them into separate arrays before passing into the OM-Rule function: